jku-isse/ecco/service/src/main/java/at/jku/isse/ecco/mining/CONSTRAINT_MINING_DESIGN.md

    its own design/risk discussion given it would touch core correctness paths.

-   **Narrowed by this session, for the `compose()` surplus-loop slice specifically** (see "Surplus-module suppression" above): read-time, scoped locally inside `compose()`'s surplus loop, using plain `absorb()` (no feature model) is now characterized and validated — tree-preserving by construction, no new false positives, and the three real consumers of the raw lattice (`ChartsView`, `FeatureModelTree`, `Repository` merge/extract) are identified and would be untouched by a properly-scoped fix.
-The actual `compose()` edit itself is still not made — this is "characterized and de-risked," not "done."
-The broader question (write-time pruning inside `computeLikelyCondition()`, or minimization for commit/ checkout beyond just the surplus loop) remains open and still needs its own design/risk discussion, per the feature-model-aware half staying read-time by necessity (see "Crucial safety rule" above — the accepted feature model evolves as more commits arrive and humans review suggestions, so anything using it can't be baked in destructively).
+   **Done, for the surplus-noise slice specifically** (see "Surplus-module suppression" above): `SurplusLatticeAbsorber`, read-time, wired into `EccoService.compose()` (not `Repository.Op#compose()` — `base` doesn't depend on `service`, so it couldn't live there), using plain `absorb()` (no feature model) — tree-preserving by construction, no new false positives, verified end-to-end on real x8 through the actual `checkout()` path (106,009 → 0).
+This is real production wiring now, not just characterization.
+The three real consumers of the raw lattice (`ChartsView`, `FeatureModelTree`, `Repository` merge/extract) were identified as the reason a *write-time* fix would need separate investigation first — irrelevant to the read-time fix that shipped, since it never mutates the `Condition`/`Association` object.
+The broader question (write-time pruning inside `computeLikelyCondition()`, or minimization for commit/checkout beyond just the surplus computation) remains open and still needs its own design/risk discussion, per the feature-model-aware half staying read-time by necessity (see "Crucial safety rule" above — the accepted feature model evolves as more commits arrive and humans review suggestions, so anything using it can't be baked in destructively).